FredericaBernkastel/WaniKani/readme.md

   - Perform same steps for the `Recognition` note type as well.

 #### Level system
-If you are having trouble with correct card ordering, Wanikani is split into **levels of complexity**.
+If you are still having trouble with correct card ordering, Wanikani is split into **levels of complexity**.
 Starting from 1, and up to 60.
 In order to switch to this learning mode, follow these steps:
 1. Open deck options, and set `New cards/day: 0`
 1. Open `Deck -> Custom Study`.
 In the new window: